linwe2012/IoT/Tamarin.md

 ---
-acknowlegement: kyh (kyhn7@github.com) is co-author of this doc
+acknowledgement: kyh (kyhn7@github.com) is co-author of this doc
 ---

 # 0. Installation